files-community/Bot/README.md

 [Files Bot](https://github.com/files-community/Bot) is repository management bot for Files.

 - **Format XAML:** Once you finish your PR or CI failed due to unformatted XAML, the bot format XAML on the behalf of this organization for you.
-- **Managed by team:** Can be called by team members in order to avoid malicious invokations.
+- **Managed by team:** Only team members can invoke this bot in order to avoid malicious invokations by unknown users.

 ## 🎁 Getting started with Files Bot

+_Coming soon_

+## 🚀 Contributing

+Let us know issues by making an [issue](https://github.com/files-community/Files/issues) to notify us of problems regarding this bot.
+Also, view our [contributing guidelines](https://github.com/files-community/Files/blob/main/.github/CONTRIBUTING.md) to make sure you're up to date on the coding conventions.